-I design and build metal throttle consoles for WWII flight simulators and virtual pilot's home cockpits.
-If you feel the modern HOTAS-controllers are unsuitable to your Second Worl War home cockpit this is a great choice to you.
-Console has more axles, levers, steering wheels and buttons than any other similar throttle unit in the game controls marketing.
+I design and build metal throttle consoles for WWII flight simulators and virtual pilots' home cockpits.
+If you feel the modern HOTAS-controllers are unsuitable for your Second World War home cockpit this is a great choice for you.
+Console has more axes, levers, steering wheels and buttons than any other similar throttle unit in the game controls market.
 I have a mirrored left-handed version too.

-KANTTORIN KONE throttle console is planned to function with IL-2 Sturmovik Great Battles, IL-2 Sturmovik Cliffs Of Dover and DCS World simulator's WWII fighters, jabos and two motor bombers.
+KANTTORIN KONE throttle console is planned to function with IL-2 Sturmovik Great Battles, IL-2 Sturmovik Cliffs Of Dover and DCS World simulator's WWII fighters, jabos and twin-engine bombers.

-The metal case of the console has manufactured (laser-cutted and bended) industrially and painted in the professional paintshop to dark gray with the metal sheen.
+The metal case of the console is manufactured (laser-cut and bent) industrially and painted in the professional paintshop to dark grey (almost black) with metal sheen.

 The Console has two durable and sharp vintage style mechanical GVL levers (throttle and RPM) which have magnetic hall sensors.
-The designer and manufacturer of the metal levers is very respected Ukrainian simulator controllers maker Vitaly Goryansky alias GVL224.
+The designer and manufacturer of the metal levers is the very respected Ukrainian simulator controllers maker Vitaly Goryansky alias GVL224.
 He is also the designer of the MJ16/GVL224 USB-circuit board which is the "brain" of this console.

-These functions in the plan picture above are only for example how you can map that console in the IL-2 Sturmovik Great Battles simulator.
+These functions in the plan picture above are only an example how you can map the console in the IL-2 Sturmovik Great Battles simulator.
 It depends on if you are flying Axis or Allies planes and also if you are flying fighters, ground attackers or bombers.
 I fly almost all Axis plane types and mostly Bf 109 G and Ju88 A-4, so my button mapping is mixture to them all!
-All the buttons and switches are separated to the different sub groups so you can handle and find them easy with the VR-glasses too.
+All the buttons and switches are separated into different sub-groups so you can handle and find them easily when using VR headset.
 For example all the motors functions are in the console's rear end and the flight functions are in the front end.